getodk/docs/docs-tech-guide.rst

 .. warning::

-  The path specified above assumes a default installation of Android Studio.
+  The path specified above
+  assumes a default installation of Android Studio.
   You may have put Android Studio in a different location.

-.. help for linux and windows users here would be good...

 .. _docs-workflow-setup: